Misfits-Rebels-Outcasts/ShaderMuse/README.md

 ## Why use Digital Compositing on Shaders?

 It is possible to develop a Metal Shader to generate the entire Fire Shader Photo Effect above.
-But instead, we have chosen to apply Digital Compositing concepts and created a node graph of CIFilter with a very basic Metal Shader to achieve the same thing.
+But instead, we have chosen to apply Digital Compositing concepts and created a node graph of CIFilter with a considerably basic Metal Shader to achieve the same thing.

 The advantage of doing this is we have surfaced many of the programming steps to something controllable by a user.
 For example, a graphics designer using an app that uses our Digital Compositing Shader node graph can easily swap in a better "fire" or "mask".
 Or add additional steps to control the exposure or color correct their video.